Skip to main content

 Usage Examples

-# Generate with all capabilities enabled (default)
+# Generate with all capabilities enabled (default: includes security and audit)

 gradle generateEntryPoint --type=mcp